 Kansas City Ballet School began offering pre-professional training in 1981 under the direction of Todd Bolender and Una Kai.
-The Kansas City Ballet School is currently directed by School Director Emily Simpson and offers pre-professional dance training for 500 students, age 5 to 18 years old, and for adults as well.
+The Kansas City Ballet School is currently directed by Interim School Director Kimberly Cowen and offers pre-professional dance training for 500 students, age 5 to 18 years old, and for adults as well.
 In the 2011-2012 season, more than 200 KCB School students performed with the company in The Nutcracker.

 After 18 years in the Westport Allen Studios, enrollment more than doubled from 150 students after the company relocated to 1601 Broadway.
 In the 2001-2002 school year, Kansas City Ballet School reached maximum enrollment capacity.
 To meet the needs of students throughout the Greater Kansas City area, Kansas City Ballet purchased the Somerset Ballet Centre, located at 94th Terrace and Nall.
 This location serves as a branch campus of the Kansas City Ballet School.

 The Kansas City Ballet is committed to making dance accessible to everyone in the community through special performances, educational and outreach programs.
 School matinee performances of Nutcracker and other appropriate works (such as Romeo & Juliet ) are presented each year, and for many of the 8,000 to 12,000 students attending, it is their first in-theatre experience.
 A curriculum guide is provided to schools in advance so that students can learn about the art of dance, as well as become familiar with the ballet's story, music, costuming and sets.